 Panel (b) depicts the life-cycle path for scaled consumption.
-During the schooling and retirement periods leisure is constant and it follows from (T1.1) that consumption grows at an exponential rate $\sigma^(r - \rho)$ which is positive in the parameterization (see Table 2).
+During the schooling and retirement periods leisure is constant and it follows from (T1.1) that consumption grows at an exponential rate $\sigma^(r-\rho)$ which is about 2.2% per annum in the parameterization (see Table 2).
 During the employment period the time change in leisure augments the growth rate of consumption somewhat.
 Consistent with (3b) there is a (small) upward jump in consumption at labour market entry.